Interactive Simulations with JSPlotly

 Context:

-The simulation aims to provide a general equation for enzyme inhibition studies, covering competitive, non-competitive, and competitive (pure or mixed) models, also allowing the study of enzyme catalysis in the absence of inhibitors.
+The simulation that follows aims to offer a general equation for enzymatic inhibition studies, which contemplates the competitive, uncompetitive and competitive (pure or mixed) models, also allowing the study of enzymatic catalysis in the absence of inhibitor.

 Equation: